 - Hold a sale – do you and your friends enjoy cooking, crafting, or growing plants?
 Then why not arrange a Saturday sale from your home or church hall, if others get involved.
 People can be amazingly enthusiastic about supporting charitable sales like these!
 You might have tables for:

 - Many people like the challenge of doing something active or even daredevil to raise funds for charity.
 These are some of the challenges that have been undertaken by Release supporters:

 - A cycle-ride

 - A fun-run or a serious run (say, 1,000 or 5,000m)

 - A three-peaks walk

 - Organise a football match – this is a great way to involve men and young people in your church.
 If you don’t get enough people for two teams of 11, you can always make it a game of five-a-side.
 Ask each player to pay a fee for playing and get the spectators to make a contribution too.
 Also, you might want to provide some hot drinks and snacks and charge a small amount for them to raise more.

-- Get Utility Warehouse discount electricity, gas, landline, mobile and internet services (0333 777 3121 quoting ref B55981).
-They make a small donation to Release on each of your bills.
+- Get discount electricity, gas, landline, mobile and internet services from Utility Warehouse (0333 777 3121 quoting ref B55981).
+They make a donation to Release on each of your bills.
 Which? have often rated them as a ‘Best Buy’ for bundled utilities: the more services you use, the greater your discount.

 Will you do something simple or amazing to help persecuted Christians?

-If you would like to fundraise for Release, please call Emőke on 01689 823491 or email: email@example.com She will be glad to send you sponsorship forms and other materials you may find helpful.
+If you would like to fundraise for Release, please call Emőke on 01689 823491 or email: email@example.com Emőke will be glad to send you sponsorship forms and other materials you may find helpful.